 CHIEFS’ OFFENSE IS EXPLOSIVE

 Andy Reid’s version of the West Coast offense has taken many forms over the years.
-While in Philadelphia, the passing game with quarterbacks Donovan McNabb and Michael Vick became more vertical-based to take advantage of their arm strength, conversely with Kevin Kolb and Alex Smith it was more conservative and horizontal.
+While in Philadelphia, the Eagles’ passing game with quarterbacks Donovan McNabb and Michael Vick was based on the vertical game to take advantage of their arm strength, conversely with Kevin Kolb and Alex Smith it became more conservative and horizontal.

 “Reid features presnap motion, misdirection and multi-option reads.
 Those tactics put a defense on its heels by presenting the illusion of complexity, but they can transition into traditional concepts once the ball is snapped…. (they) aim to isolate specific defenders – often linebackers – present them with run/pass assignment conflicts and also get defenders flowing one way as the ball goes another.”

 The widespread comparisons of Mahomes to Brett Favre aren’t unfounded, as the former possesses most of the latter’s attributes – a cannon for an arm, an uncanny ability to extend plays and good mobility and intelligence, plus a willingness to fit passes into tight windows.
 His weapons in the passing game play to those strengths as well.
 Wide receiver Tyreek Hill is perhaps the league’s fastest player and can line up anywhere – out wide, in the slot and in the backfield.
 He is joined by the similarly speedy but injury-prone Sammy Watkins and rookie burner Mecole Hardman to give the Chiefs a lethal trio who can beat anyone deep.
-Tight end Travis Kelce, one of the best talents at his position, is versatile and can align in different ways in the formation (especially as the lone receiver on the backside in bunch formations – otherwise known as the boundary ‘X’ receiver).
+Tight end Travis Kelce is versatile and can align in different ways along the formation (especially as the lone receiver on the backside in bunch formations – otherwise known as the boundary ‘X’ receiver).
 Perhaps the most athletic tight end in football, he can beat most cornerbacks, safeties and linebackers on many different routes, especially corners and stick routes.

-Running backs Damien Williams and former Eagle and Bill LeSean McCoy are good receivers out of the backfield, and in McCoy’s case he still has some of the quickness and burst that made him a perennial All-Pro for most of his career, even at 31 years old.
-They run behind an offensive line that is made up of Eric Fisher and Mitchell Schwartz at the tackle positions, Laurent Duvernay-Tardif and Andre Wylie at guard and Austin Reiter at center, and Anthony Sherman is one of football’s better fullbacks.
+Running backs Damien Williams and former Eagle and Bill LeSean McCoy are good receivers out of the backfield, and McCoy still has some of the quickness and burst that made him a perennial All-Pro for most of his career, even at 31 years old.
+They run behind an offensive line that is made up of Eric Fisher and Mitchell Schwartz at the tackle positions, Laurent Duvernay-Tardif and Andre Wylie at guard and Austin Reiter at center, and their lead blocker in base formations, Anthony Sherman, is one of football’s better fullbacks.

 KANSAS CITY’S DEFENSE IS RED HOT